 London 0 Hull 4 really is an album that will never grow old.
 It's as clean and carefree as it was when it released back in the eighties.
 The Housemartins' jangly guitars and catchy hooks will never age, which means they're fit for any occasion, and it just means we can admire Heaton's brilliant lyricism and the rest of the band's great backing till the end of time.

-If you want to pick up a copy of this album, we'll leave our Amazon link here: https://amzn.to/348rEl0
+If you want to pick up a copy, I'll leave an Amazon link here: https://amzn.to/2EmuaeB

 Or, there's a Spotify link below if you'd prefer: